maalquran/MaalQuran-website/readme.md

 You need to setup project?
 Follow the steps below

 1. First, you need to clone this repository, also you can download and place it somewhere.
-2. Second, you need to clone/download the Dash framework and put it inside of/next to the SalamQuran folder.
+2. Second, you need to clone/download the Dash framework and put it inside of/next to the MaalQuran folder.
 3. Third, you must point the custom URL to the 'public_html' folder.
 If you want to run on your local system, for example with Xampp, you must set a virtual host and point one url to the 'public_html' folder. for example `myquran.local`.
 4. Fourth, go inside the `dash` folder, copy and rename the `config-sample.php` file to `config.php` then open it in editor and set your databe name, user and password.
 5. Finally, you must visit the installation URL, for example  `http://myquran.local/su/install?time=first_time`. you must change `http://myquran.local/` with your custom URL.
 In this page you must enter your mobile number as system supervisor and installation processs is going to starting and after a while all databases is installed automatically.